-1.1.3 All ELE teachers, whose first language is not English, and who are employed at year-round ELE centres, must have, as a minimum, a C1+ level of English, verifiable in one of the following ways:
+1.1.3 Teachers of ELE employed on a year-round basis and whose first language is not English must have, as a minimum, a C1+ - C2 level of English, verifiable in one of the following ways:

-- (a) English language proficiency award at C1+-C2 level that is accredited by an internationally recognised or national awarding body. - (b) An English language teacher training award that is accredited by an internationally recognised or national awarding body, as described in 1.1.2 (b) above.
+- (a) English language proficiency award at C1+ C2 level that is accredited by a national awarding body or internationally recognised awarding body. - (b) An English language teacher training/education award at a minimum of Level 6 on the NFQ or equivalent, as described in 1.1.2 (a) above.

-1.2 Teachers of ELE: junior summer/short course provision
+1.2 Teachers of ELE: junior summer/short programme ELE provider

-1.2.1 Teachers of ELE: junior summer/short course provision

-Teachers working at a junior summer/short course provision centre must have a major award at Level 7 on the NFQ or equivalent.
+1.2.1 Teachers of ELE employed at a junior summer/short programme ELE provider must hold, as a minimum, a major award at Level 7 on the National Framework of Qualifications (NFQ) or equivalent.

-- (a) In the case of non-Irish higher education awards, it is the responsibility of the ELE provider to verify the award and document the verification. - (b) In the case of a major award that is an award in English Language Teaching or Language Teaching, this award will also meet the requirement in 1.2.2 below, if one of the conditions in (a) (c) are fully met. - (c) In the case where a teacher does not have a major award at Level 7 or equivalent, there must be evidence of relevant prior learning and experience, which the ELE provider must fully verify, justify and document.
+(a) In the case of international higher education awards, it is the responsibility of the ELE provider to verify the award and document the verification for each teacher.
+This can be completed through the QQI NARIC team: NARIC Ireland

+(b) In the case of a major award at Level 7 on the NFQ or equivalent that is an award in English Language Teaching or Language Teaching, this award will also meet the requirement in 1.2.2 below, if one of the conditions in 1.2.2 (a)-(c) (and (d), if relevant) below, are fully met.

+(c) In the case where a teacher does not have a major award at Level 7 on the NFQ or equivalent, there must be evidence of relevant prior learning and experience, which the ELE provider must verify, justify and document for each teacher.

-1.2.2 All ELE teachers at junior summer/short course provision centres must have completed one of the following teacher training programmes:
+1.2.2 ELE teachers employed at a junior summer/short course ELE provider must have successfully completed one of the following teacher training programmes:

-- (a) One of the programmes listed above in 1.1.2 (a) (e).
-In this case, teachers should also hold a qualification in teaching English to young learners and/or teens, as relevant to the age of learners at the ELE provider.
-Where applicants for teaching positions do not hold a qualification in teaching English to young learners and/or teens, ELE providers must ensure that induction procedures include input on suitable approaches and skills to help prepare teachers to work with young learners and teens.
-These induction procedures, and teacher attendance induction, must be fully and clearly documented and records kept for each teacher. - (b) A programme leading to a major award at NFQ Level 7, or equivalent, in teaching at primary or secondary level. - (c) Applicants may also be in the final year of studies leading to a major award at NFQ Level 7, or equivalent, in teaching at primary or secondary school level. - (d) In the case of (b) and (c) above, the provider must offer suitable training, including an assessed lesson planning, teaching practice and feedback cycle of training with groups of junior learners of English at two distinct CEFR levels.
-This training must be delivered by a suitably qualified teacher trainer as part of the teacher's induction prior to commencement of lesson delivery.
-This training must include some essential input, e.g., language analysis and management of feedback, and must include a minimum of 3 contact hours of observed and assessed teaching practice with junior learners at two distinct CEFR levels, either during induction or in the first two weeks following employment, and a minimum of 3 contact hours of live observations of experienced teachers with junior learners, either during induction or in the first two weeks following employment.
-The training programme must be fully and clearly documented for each teacher.
+(a) One of the programmes listed above in 1.1.2 (a) - (d), as well as training in teaching ELE to young learners/teens.
+If teachers have not already completed a teacher training programme for teachers of young learners/teens, ELE providers must ensure that induction procedures include input on relevant approaches, materials, techniques and skills to help prepare teachers to work with young learners and teens.
+Inductions must be fully documented and recorded for each teacher.

+(b) A teacher training/education programme leading to a major award at a minimum of Level 7 on the NFQ or equivalent at primary or secondary education level.

+(c) Teachers may also be in their final year of a teacher training/education programme leading to a major award at Level 7 on the NFQ or equivalent at primary or secondary education level.

+(d) In the case of (b) and (c) above, the ELE provider must offer teachers a practical teacher training programme as described in 1.1.2 (b) above, but with a focus on teaching young learners/teens.
+The training must be delivered by suitably qualified teacher trainers as part of the teacher's induction prior to commencement and must be fully documented for each teacher.

-1.2.3 All ELE teachers, whose first language is not English, and who are employed junior summer/short course provision ELE centres, must have, as a minimum, a C1+ level of English, verifiable in one of the following ways:
+1.2.3 Teachers of ELE employed at junior summer/short programme provision ELE centres and whose first language is not English must have, as a minimum, a C1+ - C2 level of English, verifiable in one of the following ways:

-- (a) English language proficiency award at C1+-C2 level that is accredited by an internationally recognised or national awarding body. - (b) An English language teacher training award that is accredited by an internationally recognised or national awarding body, as described in 1.1.2 (b) above.
+- (a) English language proficiency award at C1+ C2 level that is accredited by a national awarding body or internationally recognised awarding body. - (b) An English language teacher training award at a minimum of Level 6 on the NFQ or equivalent, as described in 1.1.2 (a) above.